 Although no technology can isolate the waste as long as some of it is radioactively hazardous, the nuclear industry continues to create more.

 How is “low-level” radioactive waste generated?

 Nuclear power reactors generate nuclear waste and the reactors themselves become nuclear waste.

-VLLW (Very Large Loophole Waste)
+VLLW (Very Large Lies or Very Long-Lasting Waste)

 The radioactive elements that have contaminated these items include:

 Very small amounts of radioactive substances can do great, irreversible damage to the health of humans and Earth’s ecosystems.
 For example, plutonium remains hazardous for a quarter to a half million years.
-John Gofman MD, PhD, a Manhattan Project scientist and former director of biomedical research at the U.S. Department of Energy’s Lawrence Livermore Laboratory, stated that even one-millionth of a gram of plutonium inhaled into the lung, will cause lung cancer within 20 years.
+John Gofman MD, PhD, a Manhattan Project scientist and former director of biomedical research at the DOE’s Lawrence Livermore Laboratory, stated that even one-millionth of a gram of plutonium inhaled into the lung, will cause lung cancer within 20 years.
 Women and children are more susceptible to health impacts than men, who are also at risk.